Do your knees creak when you get out of bed? Does your back feel tight before your morning walk?

 The Solution: A Simple 5-Minute Daily Routine

 The good news?
 A gentle warm-up takes just 5 minutes daily.
-Most people find this easy to fit into their morning routine.
+Most people find this easy to fit into their morning routine - even if you're worried you don't have time.

 Why Warming Up Works So Well

 Gentle movement increases blood flow to your joints.
-This brings healing nutrients and removes waste products.
-Your joints become more flexible and ready for action.
+This brings healing nutrients in and removes waste products out.
+Your joints become more flexible and ready for the day ahead.

 Safety First: Always check with your GP before starting any new exercise routine, especially if you have existing joint conditions.